 First Impressions – Learners take part in activities to help them consider both the importance of making the right first impressions on candidates and the danger that interviewers can be unduly influenced by their first impressions of interviewees.
 We also look at rapport building at the start of the interview.

 Traffic Lights – In this activity learners consider nine different question types and decide whether they should be used in interviews.

 Effective Listening – Learners identify barriers to effective listening and ways to overcome those barriers.

 The Close Phase – This provides advice on what to cover with the candidate at the end of the interview.

-The Evaluation Phase – Learners are encouraged to suspend judgement until the interview is over.
-They are then taken though an approach for evaluating and scoring the interview linked to their question plan.
+The Evaluation Phase – Learners are encouraged to suspend judgment until the interview is over.
+They are then taken through an approach for evaluating and scoring the interview linked to their question plan.

 By the end of this Interview Skills training you will be able to:

 - Take a logical approach to selection interviewing using the PRICE structure and Question Plan

 - Build and maintain appropriate rapport with candidates